Yael Nevo, the co-founder revolutionising gender perceptions in the workplace

 Genderscope is advising the United Nations Development Programme and has just announced its partnership with Virgin Startup.
 It’s clear that there is still a serious imbalance when it comes to women in business, and Tide itself has made a commitment to helping at least 100,000 female-led businesses start up by the end of 2023.
 Tide certainly helped Yael and Sinem start out with theirs.

-Initially, Yael and Sinem weren’t sure which organisational structure they were going to adopt for Genderscope, so when they went to a big bank, Yael recalls, ‘it almost felt impossible to open up a bank account, especially because Sinem is not a UK resident.
+Initially, Yael and Sinem weren’t sure which organisational structure they were going to adopt for Genderscope, so when they went to a big bank, Yael recalls, ‘it almost felt impossible to open up a business bank account, especially because Sinem is not a UK resident.
 We had to go through notaries, signing documents, moving stuff.
 It felt absolutely beyond our capacity.’

 Fortunately, Google led her to Tide.
 ‘It was mind-blowing how easy it was in comparison to open up a bank account with Tide.
 If we were both living in the UK, I think it would have been a matter of an hour.
 Because Sinem lives abroad, it took a day.’